Mark Wilden

 Mark Wilden is a commercial barrister specialising in Intellectual Property and Media and Entertainment.

 Mark came to the Bar after a successful 15-year career as an audio producer, sound engineer and musician.
 He worked in house at Oxford University Press for eight years, played drums professionally, performed as a DJ and produced music podcasts through the 2000s.
-He still performs occasionally, most recently with top-40 band Stornoway.
+He still performs occasionally, most recently with top-40 band ‘Stornoway’ and with 3PB’s band ‘Out of Office’.
 He worked at Carpmaels & Ransford LLP before completing pupillage at 8 New Square Chambers.

-Mark acts unled in the High Court, IPEC, County Court and IPO and accepts instructions in all forms of intellectual property and related matters, including contract, technology and economic torts.
-He acts for clients across the creative and entertainment industries including in fashion design, film and TV, sport and music, including very high profile clients and high value matters.
+Mark acts mostly unled in the High Court, IPEC, County Court and IPO and accepts instructions in all forms of intellectual property and related causes of action, including contract, technology and economic torts.
+He acts for clients across the creative and entertainment industries including in music, journalism, film and TV, including very high profile clients and high value matters.
 He writes articles and presents seminars on intellectual property, entertainment and law, and civil litigation.

 Mark was shortlisted for Bristol Law Society Pro Bono Lawyer of the Year in 2023 in recognition of his regular pro bono advice clinics for musicians and for SMEs in the creative industries.
 He also volunteers in the High Court as part of the Chancery Litigants in Person Support Scheme (CLiPS) and is a panel member of Advocate.